snowdrop/snowdrop-cloud-devex/examples/persistence-service-catalog.md

-# Scaffold a Spring Boot project using the JPA template and connect to a Database using a Service of the Catalog
+# Scaffold a Spring Boot application using JPA's module and connect it to a Database deployed as a service

 ## Prerequisites

-- SB tool is installed (>= [0.12.0](https://github.com/snowdrop/spring-boot-cloud-devex/releases/tag/vv0.14.0)).
+- SB tool is installed (>= [0.14.0](https://github.com/snowdrop/spring-boot-cloud-devex/releases/tag/v0.14.0)).
 See README.md
 - Minishift (>= v1.23.0+91235ee) with Service Catalog feature enabled

 ## Install tools